KippAD/easy-outdoor-co/README.md

 import os
 ```

 21. And then we set a secret key of our choosing.
-This key should remain in the env file so that it is never accessible from our repository.
-With the same syntax we add another variable called **DATABASE_URL**, which we can copy from our ElephantSQL instance.
+This key should remain in the env file so that it is never accessible from our Github repository.
+With the same syntax we add another variable called **DATABASE_URL** which we can also copy from our ElephantSQL instance - this is the same as we have done in the Heroku config vars.

 <details>